 If you are late or have never filed a 5500, there are certain penalties that will be assessed:

 5500 Form Late Filing Penalty

-Late filers of Form 5500 can be penalized twice — both by the IRS and the DOL.
+Late filers of Form 5500 can be penalized by the IRS and the DOL.

 Summary Annual Report (SAR)

-Employers who sponsor a group welfare plan generally must file Form 5500 and the corresponding SAR if:
+Employer group welfare plan Form 5500 filing and SAR required: